 The EJP-RD Discovery portal illustrates how resources linked to the virtual platform can be queried on multiple levels.
-Within the current work plan, work will be extended to include authentication and authorization features as well as introducing federated analysis use vases.

 Appendix A: VP Applied Standards

 Following tables contains a list of standards, data models, data representation standards, meta-data models publicly available and with some being developed as part of the EJP-RD project.
 The list is not exhaustive but reflects elements that are used by components envisioned for the first version of the virtual platform.